InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-to-manage-contributions-at-scale.md

 ## Context

-- More employees are contributing to strategic inner-source codebases, some of which are scaling rapidly with new feature contributions.
+- More employees are contributing to strategic InnerSource codebases, some of which are scaling rapidly with new feature contributions.
 This is adding a huge code review backlog on a smaller group of maintainers, resulting in maintainer burnout as well as slowing down release of new capabilities.
 - Adding an excessive number of capabilities and code to repositories is making them difficult to maintain.
 - here is a growing backlog of new features and ideas for the products which have scaled.
 - The pattern applies in either scenario: